 Now I'm further along in my journey, I am excited to be a code reviewer and help others who might have that same uncertainty that I had in the beginning.

-If my review helped you out, please let me know.
+If my review helped you out, please let me know on Discord or LinkedIn.
 Learning that my review was helpful to you makes every single second I spent worth it!

 I'm usually coding, doing my own schoolwork, or enjoying the sunset in my spare time.